FormantIO/toolkit/README.md

 7. Select the custom view from the views dropdown

 For more detailed instruction on custom views, see our [custom view readme](https://formant.readme.io/reference/creating-a-custom-view).

+### Testing Group Module Examples

+To test the new group module (multi-device) functionality:

+**To test:**
+- See `examples/group-module-host/README.md` for quick start instructions
+- See `examples/module-tester/README.md` for module example

 ## What do you have for ThreeJS?